 Many know the power that Maleficent possesses and many know her for her fury.
-She is the feared the guardian of the Moors, the place in which many fairies call home.
-Maleficent is protective of the Moors, and is vengeful toward anyone who brings harm to the place, or the creatures in it, but there is one thing that Maleficent cares about even more than the Moors.
+She is the feared the guardian of the Moors, the place in which many fairies and magical creatures call home.
+Maleficent is protective of the Moors, and she is vengeful toward anyone who brings harm to the place, or the creatures in it, but there is one thing that Maleficent cares about even more than the Moors.
 Maleficent loves Aurora as if she was her own child, and she will not let Prince Philip’s mother (Michelle Pfeiffer) sink her human teeth into Aurora.

 The Pros & Cons

 Bad Maleficent (+4pts)

 Good Maleficent (-5pts)